GalaxyAllie/MeowMeowEars/README.md

 Boards can be ordered from [Osh Park](https://oshpark.com/shared_projects/3kRYov0c) - that's not an affiliate link or anything, just a convenient source.
 And they're purple.

+I have forked and modified the Adafruit Trinket M0 file from the Microsoft USB Mass Storage [Bootloader](https://github.com/MermaidAllie/uf2-samdx1/tree/master/build/alliecat_meowmeowears) for the ATSAMD21.
+The Trinket M0 bootloader also works, tho!

 ## Bill of Materials

 | Component                               | Manufacturer                 | Qty |